How To Grow Ginger & Turmeric in Canada - From Soil to Soul

 Now, this is where my blog may differ from other ginger and turmeric growing advice on the internet.

-I’ve seen other gardeners suggest just gently covering rhizomes in a little bit of soil.
 However, I’ve tried this technique and have found that germination is much more sparse.
-It always caused me a lot of trouble with having the soil and rhizomes dry out quickly.
+It’s always caused me a lot of trouble as the soil and rhizomes dry out quickly.

 This allows you to better control soil moisture and it keeps the rhizomes warmer since they’re deeper in the soil.